Soldiers and sex workers

 Private sex workers

 Some sex workers provided sexual services from their own homes.
-These small sex-worker-run brothels became increasingly popular with workers because they offered independence and flexibility.
-Private workers usually advertised in newspapers and magazines, although from the mid-1990s in some areas they required workers to provide proof of police registration before accepting advertisements.
+These one-woman brothels became increasingly popular with workers because they offered independence and flexibility.
+Private workers usually advertised in newspapers and magazines, although from the mid-1990s in some areas these publications required workers to provide proof of police registration before accepting advertisements.

 Throughout the 20th century street workers were a small but visible group of sex workers.
 Working in Auckland, Wellington and Christchurch, they waited for clients in particular locations.
 Clients would approach sex workers on foot, or pick them up in their cars.
 Street workers enjoyed high degrees of independence, and most worked for themselves.
 The risk of violence has sometimes meant reliance on paid 'minders'.
 However, legislation against procuring a prostitute for someone else has meant that pimping has been relatively rare in New Zealand.